We want to enable people to have the power, voice, resources and motivation to shape their local food environments and the food system as a whole.

 We must also work with organisations operating within the food system to ensure the information, resources and motivation to play a part in our vision for Good Food For All.

 Food has the power to unite us.
 Food is more than calories, it is at the heart of every human community throughout time.
 It is a tool we use to show love and kinship and friendship.
 We turn to food when we are full of joy and full of sorrow.
 The ‘food system’ doesn’t exist outside of us.
 It is a global system but it is also local.
 We can shape it.
 For those on the lowest incomes reshaping a fair food system is vital.
 But, and this is the most important ‘but’, we are all food citizens, not just food consumers.
 When we see ourselves as food citizens a better, fairer, more equal and healthy food system benefits us all”

 Gary Stott, Social Supermarket pioneer, consultant and Chair of Community Shop CiC

 Set up spaces for a wide range of perspectives to prioritise key challenges in their local food environment and get involved in cycles of innovation, experimentation, reflection and learning.
 It is especially important to involve expert voices that have been traditionally excluded from these conversations – like frontline practitioners and people directly affected by the challenges being explored.

 Make information about our food systems and ways people can influence them more accessible and easy to understand so that everyone is empowered with knowledge and able to play their part.

-Support promising innovative solutions to develop and sustain through making resources and expertise available and working with decision makers to shift policies that are getting in the way of this work.
+Support promising innovative solutions by helping them develop and become sustainable through making resources and expertise available and working with decision makers to shift policies that are getting in the way of this work.
 This relates to Goal 4: Shifting policy and Practice.